 However, reviews indicate that service quality can vary.
 A few customers mentioned that they felt their agent was overloaded, causing delays or mistakes.
 Redfin’s buy-and-sell discount can also be unclear, since it’s applied at closing.

-🚨 Redfin is being acquired by Rocket Companies
+🚨 Redfin acquired by Rocket Companies

 In March, Rocket Companies (the parent company of Rocket Mortgage) announced plans to acquire Redfin for $1.75 billion.[6]
 The deal would combine Rocket’s mortgage operations with Redfin’s home search platform and agent network, potentially creating a one-stop shop for buying, selling, and financing a home.